IBM/md-enricher-for-cicd/docs/tags.md

 Remember:
+- If a tag removes the entire content from a file, the file will not be written to the output.
 - Tags cannot have spaces in them.
 - If your markdown processor is picky about line breaks, place your tags where line breaks are not going to be left behind.
 - Nested tags might be impacted by the tags around them.
 For example, if you have a large section of content set to hidden but a nested sentence within it set to display, the nested sentence will also be hidden.